 I spent the weekend in the Windy City with Kate and her two best friends from college, which they all attended in Chicago (Northwestern to be exact).

 I realized over the course of three days, that I am and forever will be a city kid.
 I love the city, everything about it.
 I love the fact that there are other people, I enjoy the idea of culture and people my age running rampant.
 I adore the notion that I have every potential option I could ever want or need within a 10-block radius.

-I can get doughnuts, ice cream, hand lotion, condoms, a lube job, pens and Moo Goo Gui Pan all in the same place – that my friends, is my version of heaven.
+I can get donuts, ice cream, hand lotion, condoms, a lube job, pens and Moo Goo Gui Pan all in the same place " that my friends, is my version of heaven.

 This caused issues with the parental units because they wanted nothing to do with the city.

 While my goal was to get to ever bigger and bigger metropolitan areas, theirs was to reach the point that they couldn't even seen neighbors without binoculars.

 And, wouldn't you know it, they did " in Kentucky.